 Read reviews, talk to others, and make a wise decision for your home based on your individual situation.
-I prefer the all in one pressure booster pumps.
-All in one means it has the pump, motor, check valve, pressure and flow sensor, and diaphragm tank complete in one unit.
+All-in-one pressure boosters are often a good choice because they have the pump, motor, check valve, pressure and flow sensor, and diaphragm tank complete in one unit.
 These units are usually affordable, compact, and relatively easy to install.
 What you will not normally get with these units is a way to control how much extra pressure it provides.
-This means it is important to find out how much pressure you have now and how high the booster pump will increase the pressure.
+This means it is important to find out how much water pressure you have now and how high the booster pump will increase the pressure.

 - What size is the main water line that comes into the house?
 You can adapt down or up to any size pipe but it will work more smoothly if the pressure booster pump fitting size matches the pipe size of the incoming line.
 Also installing flex lines to the booster pump will make it quick and easy to work on so make sure you know what size to get.

 - Is there room for a pressure booster pump?
 That space thing is always an issue.
 Even when the pump is small it still needs clearances to allow for maintenance and room to breathe.

 - Is there an electrical outlet nearby?
 Most pressure booster pumps come with a 6 to 10’ cord.
 When figuring out the location of the pump check that there is an outlet nearby that you do not mind losing.
 If not, will you have to run a new electrical line for you pressure booster pump?

 - How much work will it be and are you comfortable with it?
 Installing a pressure booster pump will require you to cut into the water main and reroute it through the pump and then back to the main.
 There are some nice push fit fittings like Sharkbite and Gatorbite that can make the installation quick and easy if you can use them.
 Measure and double check that they will work before attempting to use them.